patrickue/capstone1-Meidling/README.md

-# capstone1-TheProject
+# capstone1-Meidling

-Some very basic structure to get started with the game.
+**TODO** We really need to have some documentation here.

+@Wayne: Can you see that?
+@Lyuba: Please add the Ball as a view. :P